advocations/skype/Skype/Trusted-Application-API/docs/DevelopingApplicationsforSFBOnline.md

 >Note: For **Service applications**, please refer [Discovery for Service Applications](./DiscoveryForServiceApplications.md)

 ### Authentication using client credentials

-All endpoints other than the Discovery endpoint require authentication.
-**Trusted Application API** endpoints require an oauth token with an Application Identity from Azure Active Directory using the client credential grant flow.
+All **Trusted Application API** endpoints require an oauth token with an Application Identity from Azure Active Directory using the client credential grant flow.
 This grants the permissions to the application  to access the **Trusted Application API** resource.
 Please refer [Azure Active Directory - Service to Service calls using Client Credentials](./AADS2S.md) for more details.